Flutterwave/Node-v3/documentation/billPayments.md

 ##  Create order using billing code and product id

-This describes  how to create an order using the biller code and the product Id
+This section describes how to create an order using the biller code and the product Id.

 ```javascript